By Bruce Poinsette

 “That’s part of what Microbiologics is.
 It is giving back to the community because you can’t have strong business without strong community.”

 Community impact is an integral part of Microbiologics’ mission.
 Goskowicz stresses that local ownership is about truly anchoring a business in the local community and investing in that community’s well-being.
 Microbiologics’ management and employees give back to St. Cloud in a variety of ways, including participating in community wellness events, providing capital funding for nonprofits, serving on local councils, and volunteering in youth STEM-related activities.

 “That’s part of what Microbiologics is,” says Goskowicz.
 “It is giving back to the community because you can’t have strong business without strong community.”

 To Bauerly, this mixture of innovation and service is where our economy needs to go.

 “More jobs are going to move to more low-cost regions,” he says.
 “So as they continue to move to low-cost regions, we have to continue to move ourselves up the creativity ladder, up the innovation ladder, and up the value-added ladder.”

 Jensen commented on the evolution of impact assessment.
 Originally NWAF looked at the number of jobs created.
 Over time, the evaluation added metrics around the location of the jobs, wages, and opportunities for training and advancement as ways to assess the quality of the jobs and their match with NWAF objectives.

 While moving forward with the global economy is important, the goal of the Granite investment is still keeping as many good jobs in Greater Minnesota as possible.

 “Sometimes the number of jobs added isn’t a good indicator of success,” says Jensen.
 “Providing capital that assists in keeping a business in a rural community—that’s a successful outcome.”

-Photography: Steve Wewerka
+PHOTOS: by Steve Wewerka